vijayvulava/geochem/_sources/26Gibbs.md

 ## Standard Gibbs free energy, $\Delta _{f} G^\circ$

-The standard free energy of the reaction is the free-energy change for a reaction when it occurs under standard-state conditions - i.e., when reactants in their standard states are converted to products in their standard states.
+The standard free energy of the reaction is the free-energy change for a reaction when it occurs under standard-state conditions - i.e. when reactants in their standard states are converted to products in their standard states.

 ````{margin}
 The CRC Handbook of Physics and Chemistry is a good reference for obtaining $\Delta_f G^\circ$ for most chemicals.
 The online version is available at [Standard Thermodynamic Properties of Chemical Substances (chemnetbase.com)](https://hbcp.chemnetbase.com/faces/documents/05_02/05_02_0001.xhtml)